 While this invitation trend isn’t a new one, it’s worth mentioning that it isn’t going anywhere.
 In fact, calligraphy continues to receive style updates and be used in new ways (eg. foiled calligraphy).
-Whether you’re interested in it’s newer, more on trend uses, or classic designs, regal or flowing calligraphy always adds a touch of sophistication.
+Whether you’re interested in it’s newer, more on trend uses, or classic formal save the date and wedding designs, regal or flowing calligraphy always adds a touch of sophistication.
 If you adore the look of hand-lettering, seek out a calligrapher, or take a look at our options right here on our site.
 Pick a style that coordinates well with your paper suite’s typography and pairs well with your paper type or envelope.

 Illustrations are finding their way onto event invitations and cards of all sorts—and wedding invitations are no exception.
 Customized, elegant, or humorous, illustrations add personality and artistry to any and all wedding invitations (and, not to mention, enclosures).
 Currently, you can find fancy flowers, illustrated portraits of the couple soon-to-be wed, and even drawings of the wedding day location in many couples’ paper suites.
 Aiding in making your invitations truly unique and stare-worthy (talk about a keepsake), we see this trend ramping up throughout the rest of the year.